IPv6

 Network and Host Parts

-Usually in IPv6, the network part is 64 bits and the host part is 64 bits.
+Typically, network part is 64 bits and host part is 64 bits.
+Uses /prefix-length notation.

 SLAAC

 Short for Stateless Address AutoConfiguration.
-In IPv6, devices can configure their own address without DHCP:
+Devices configure their own address without DHCP.

 EUI-64

-An algorithm to convert 48-bit MAC address to 64-bit interface ID.
+Converts a 48-bit MAC address to a 64-bit interface ID.
 Default in SLAAC.

 Privacy Address